McMaster-Baby-Lab/handbook/pages/recruitment/recruitmentTools.md

 **To check the voicemail**
 - Click the voicemail button
-- Enter password 899190 then hit pound key
+- Enter password 899190 then hit the pound key
-- To listen to message hit 2, to go to next message press 6
+- To listen to messages hit 2, to go to next message press 6
 - Reply to messages relevant to your study
-	 - Important to check this frequently and consistently because families are busy with school and other activities but might be interested in participating so its important to get back to them
+	 - Important to check this frequently and consistently because families are busy with school and other activities but might be interested in participating so it's important to get back to them

 ### Lab Email & Calendar